 Increase funding for the Massachusetts Commission Against Discrimination to enforce fair housing violations.
-PARTNERS: HUD Develop a process for monitoring and feedback mechanisms for Analysis of Impediments, (A.I's) by the state and federal government.
-PARTNERS: HUD, DHCD, MCAD Provide technical assistance on and create incentives for developing regionalized Analysis of Impediments, (A.I's).
-PARTNERS: HUD Establish funding programs that support homeownership or rental opportunities for middle-income households in targeted distressed areas as opposed to funding projects that primarily benefit low-to- moderate income households, a practice which serves as one more barrier to attracting an economically diverse population to urban neighborhoods.
-PARTNERS: DHCD, HUD Consider making available funding programs such as the model established by HUD's Neighborhood Stabilization Program (NSP) to address the cost of owning tax delinquent properties and/or attracting middle income residents to distressed areas.
-PARTNERS: AGO, HUD Continue state and federal financial resources to address issues surrounding abandoned properties.
+PARTNERS: HUD Develop a process for monitoring and feedback mechanisms for Analysis of Impediments, (A.I's) by the state and federal governments.
+PARTNERS: ent.
+HUD, DHCD, MCAD Provide technical assistance on and create incentives for developing regionalized Analysis of Impediments, (A.I's).
+PARTNERS: HUD Establish funding programs that support homeownership or renopportunities for middle-income households in targeted distress areas as opposed to funding projects that primarily benefit low-t moderate income households, a practice which serves as one moderate to attracting an economically diverse population to urban neighborhoods. sed DHCD, HUD co- ore Consider making available funding programs such as the model established by HUD's Neighborhood Stabilization Program (NSP) to address the cost of owning tax delinquent properties and/or attracting middle income residents to distressed areas.
+Continue state and federal financial resources to address issues surrounding abandoned properties.
 PARTNERS: DHCD, AGO, HUD Create a dedicated source of funds for demolition of extremely deteriorated and blighted properties to assist central cities in meeting demolition needs.
 PARTNERS: DHCD, HUD Coordinated technical assistance in the form of memos, policy briefs, workshops, and direct assistance on legalities and other issues associated with managing tax delinquent properties and other municipally owned buildings that are not in public use, for establishing a municipal receivership program, and for building demolition and blight removal.
-PARTNERS: DHCD, DPH, DOR, AGO Distribute funding for housing rehabilitation and modification loan programs at the regional level for all non-entitlement communities.
-PARTNERS: DHCD, HUD Provide adequate funding for the state Get the Lead Out program to insure that it reaches everyone who is eligible under the program's regulations.
-PARTNERS: MassHousing, DHCD, DPH Provide outreach and education on USEPA's Renovation, Repair and Painting (RRP) ruling and enforce violations (DPS).
-PARTNERS: DPS, MCAD, HAPHousing, MFHC, Trade Associations Review present lead paint safety standards and procedures in light of current research and neighboring states' experience implementing deleading regulations.
+PARTNERS: DHCD, DPH, DOR, AGO Distribute funding for housing rehabilitation and modification lo programs at the regional level for all non-entitlement communit Provide adequate funding for the state Get the Lead Out prograr to insure that it reaches everyone who is eligible under the program's regulations. n PARTNERS: MassHousing, DHCD, DPH Provide outreach and education on USEPA's Renovation, Repair a Painting (RRP) ruling and enforce violations (DPS). nnd PARTNERS: DPS, MCAD, HAPHousing, MFHC, Trade Associations Review present lead paint safety standards and procedures in light of current research and neighboring states' experience implementing deleading regulations.
 PARTNERS: DPH, State Legislators Augment locally-funded code enforcement in areas that warrant additional enforcement.
 PARTNERS: DPS, DHCD, DPH, AGO Coordinated technical assistance on legalities and other issues associated with municipal code enforcement.
-PARTNERS: DHCD, DPH, DOR, AGO, DOR
+PARTNERS: DHCD, DPH, DOR, AGO, DOR Sustainable Action Checklist